J1mbo/cannonball-se/README.md

 ## Overview

-CannonBall‑SE is a maintained fork of the cross‑platform OutRun engine, focused on an authentic arcade‑cab experience.
-Graphics seem more natural thanks to the video filter, subtle screen curvature, shadow‑mask effects, attention to accurate colour reproduction, subtle noise and desaturation, and automatic 30/60fps selection.
+CannonBall‑SE is a fork of the cross‑platform OutRun engine, focused on an authentic arcade‑cab experience.

+* Graphics seem more natural thanks to the video filter, subtle screen curvature, shadow‑mask effects, attention to accurate colour reproduction, subtle noise and desaturation, and automatic 30/60fps selection.
-Authentic game audio is ensured with a re-written audio module, and this also supports MP3/WAV custom music.
+* The re-written audio module tightens up stability, ensures accurate playback speed, and also supports MP3/WAV custom music.

-Gameplay is refined with additional rumble and various performance and stability fixes (it also hooks a hardware watchdog where available to ensure reliable continuous operation).
-Play count and “machine hours” are also tracked.
+* Gameplay is refined with various game bug fixes, additional rumble, performance improvements and stability fixes.

-> **Note:** SDL\_gpu is **no longer required**.
+* The hardware watchdog is used (if available) to ensure reliable continuous operation.
+* Play count and "machine hours" are tracked.

+> **Note:** Can now be used on all Raspberry Pi systems including the Pi Zero.

 ---

 ## Supported Platforms

-* **Raspberry Pi (Pi 2/3/4/5/Zero-2W)** running Raspberry Pi OS.
+* **All Raspberry Pi Boards** running Raspberry Pi OS.
-* **x86/x64 PCs** (Intel/AMD with SSE4) running a recent Linux distribution (e.g., Ubuntu).
+* **x86/x64 PCs** (Intel/AMD) running a recent Linux distribution (e.g., Ubuntu).

 A desktop is not required - use the command-line version of the OS.